fatima-456/age-calculator/README.md

-this is a project about calculation of your age
+this is a project of age calculation using HTML, CSS, and javascript.